philbudne/xxl/doc/influences.md

 * lack of explicit member declarations
 * painful scope rules
 * it keeps growing
-* can't override "new" -- painful to make a singleton (not that I'm a big fan of the Gang of Four, and singletons are the global variables, of the 1990's)
+* painful to make a singleton
+	(not that I'm a big fan of the Gang of Four, and singletons are the global variables, of the 1990's)